 Symptoms of Epstein-Barr virus infection can vary among individuals.
 Toddlers and adults may experience no symptoms at all.
 When symptoms do occur they may be vague and similar to a cold or the flu.
 Symptoms may include a general mild feeling of malaise.

-In adolescents and young adults who develop mononucleosis, symptoms generally begin about four to six weeks after exposure to the ...more symptoms »
+In adolescents and young adults who develop mononucleosis, symptoms generally begin ...more symptoms »

 Epstein-Barr virus: Treatments

 Unlike many other viral diseases, it is very difficult to control the spread of Epstein-Barr infection with basic hygiene measures.
 This is because the Epstein-Barr virus is extremely common and causes infection in 95% of people at one time or another during their lifetime.
 It is also possible to spread the Epstein-Barr virus even when a person is not sick after all signs of infection ...more treatments »

 Epstein-Barr virus infection is extremely common and often goes undiagnosed because many people have no symptoms or because the symptoms of Epstein-Barr virus infection can mimic other diseases, such as strep throat, influenza, cold, pharyngitis, tonsillitis, chronic fatigue syndrome, lymphoma, and upper respiratory infection. ...more misdiagnosis »